 Best Portable: Milwaukee 6242-6 Compact Corded Band Saw

-Not everyone has the space or need for a vertical or stand band saw.
+Not everyone has the space or need for a benchtop or stand band saw.
 A portable option can be the right fit for anyone who likes to work outdoors, bring their saw from worksite to worksite, or generally likes to save space.
 The compact Milwaukee band saw is a great option for a reliable, portable band saw that can get the job done.

 Ideal for cutting pipes and metal working, this band saw is lightweight and easy to move.
 At less than 10 pounds and only 16 inches in length, you can wield this tool in any scenario and the handy grips make any movement feel natural—even overhead cutting.
 It features a variable speed system ranging from 200 to 360 rpm so that you can cut through copper or steel exactly at the right speed.
 You can adjust the shoe without tools and eject the blade easily.
 It even sports an aluminum gear casing in case you drop it.
 It has a 3-1/4-inch cutting capacity.
 This Milwaukee saw comes with a blade and a carrying case as well.